 1. Your Roof Is Over 20 Years Old

 Most asphalt shingle roofs last between 20 and 30 years.
 If your roof is approaching or past this age, it's time to have a professional assessment.
-Mr. Roofer provides thorough inspections to help you understand the condition of your roof.
+Mr. Roofer provides free inspections to help you understand the condition of your roof.
+Not sure whether you need a repair or full replacement?
+Read our guide on roof repair vs. replacement.

 2. Widespread Shingle Damage